ArctiqTeam/jekyll-build/validate/README.md

-# A GitHub Action for Building Jekyll Sites
+# A GitHub Action for Validating Static Sites

-GitHub Action for Building Jekyll for Validation Purposes
+GitHub Action for Validating sites built with Jekyll

 ## Secrets